Applications for the 2020 – 2021 MGH HTL Applied Research Fellowship in Healthcare Innovation will be accepted through October 15th, 2019.

 Fellows are expected to devote at least 80% of their time exclusively to fellowship activities.
 During this time, fellows will have the opportunity to develop and implement their project, as well as interact with various leaders in the healthcare innovation field at MGH, Harvard Medical School, and the wider Boston-area community.
 Fellows are also encouraged to spend up to 20% effort on their respective clinical duties.

 Prospective applicants should be physicians (early-career faculty and residents/fellows in their professional development or research years) with a strong interest in healthcare innovation and implementation science.

 The fellows program provides competitive salary plus benefits for one year (July 2020 – June 2021)

 Interested in applying?
-Fill out this application by September 30th to be considered for 2020 - 2021.
+Fill out this application to be considered for 2020 - 2021.

 “This program afforded me the opportunity to further develop my passion for digital health and allows me the time and space to focus primarily on innovative projects.”

 Konstantin Stojanovic, MD | 2018 – 2019 Fellow & Neurologist